Colorfastness to Perspiration Test Method: ISO 105 E04: 2013

 Required Chemical:

-- Wet the composite test specimen at room temperature with the mentioned perspiration solution.
-Leave for 30 minutes with a liquor ratio of 50:1.
+- Wet the composite test specimen at room temperature with the 100ml of alkaline solution, and leave for 30 minutes.

-- Pour off excess solution and place this composite test specimen between two glasses plates under a pressure of 12.5 KPa and then place in an oven for 4 hour at 37±20 C
+- Pour off excess solution and place this composite test specimen between two acrylic plates under a pressure of 12.5 KPa.
+Then lock the pressure plate by turning the screw and remove the weight from the top of the persiration tester.
+The next step is to place the perspiration tester in an oven for 4 hours at 37±20 C

-- Remove the specimen and hang to dry in warm air not exceeding 600 C.
+- After 4 hours, remove the specimen and hang to dry in warm air not exceeding 600 C.

 - Don’t press or iron the specimen or the multifiber test fabric.